|

 Download Manitoba Metis Federation comments on federal CSR (DOC)

-NCN Ratifies PDA
+NCN Ratifies Wuskwatim PDA

 The people of the Nisichawayasihk Cree Nation (NCN) of Nelson House gave the green light to the Wuskwatim Generation project in a June 14, 2006 vote.
 According to media reports, more than 70% of the community's eligible voters turned out to vote, with 62% voting in favour of the deal in the referendum.
-The official signing of the PDA will take place June 26 in Nelson House.
+The official signing of the PDA took place June 26 in Nelson House.

 View June 15, 2006 Nisichawayasihk Cree Nation press release